ccallawa/alyvix_doc/stylesheet.rst

          Text in the right side column

-   div.leftside-col {
-       width: 47%;
-       padding: 0px 3px 0px 0px;
-       float: left;
-       display: flex;
-   }

-   div.rightside-col {
-       margin-left: 53%;
-   }

 |

-A column-styled menu of icons or images can be made by using a :ref:`table with no borders <style_columns_via_tables>`.
+A column-styled set of menu tiles (icons/images + text) can be made by using a :ref:`table with no borders <style_columns_via_tables>`.